CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-2.md

 ## 🎯 Objectives

-In this challenge, you will:
+In this challenge, you will complete the following tasks:

 - Task 1: Apply Row-Level Security by region
 - Task 2: Add a Copilot narrative